isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Flag any arithmetic operation on an expression of pointer type that results in a value of pointer type.
-* Flag any indexing expression on an expression or variable of array type (either static array or `std::array`) where the indexer is not a compile-time constant expression with a value between `0` or and the upper bound of the array.
+* Flag any indexing expression on an expression or variable of array type (either static array or `std::array`) where the indexer is not a compile-time constant expression with a value between `0` and the upper bound of the array.
 * Flag any expression that would rely on implicit conversion of an array type to a pointer type.

 This rule is part of the [bounds-safety profile](#SS-bounds).